geogardenclub/geogardenclub.github.io/docs/develop/architecture.md

 ## Layered application architecture perspective

-In the above diagram, the client app is structured as four layers.
+In the above diagram, the ggc_app is represented as four layers.
 This layering is strict, in that each layer communicates only with the layer above and below it.
+Let's introduce each layer, moving from bottom to top:

 **Repository Layer**.
 This bottom-most layer implements generic code for communication with Firebase: querying collections for documents; adding, deleting, and modifying documents, and so forth.
 In this layer, data is represented in JSON format (for entities) or binary format (for images).